Cookies created by Matomo start with:

-piwik_ignore cookie does not contain personal information or any ID and the cookie value is the same for all visitors.
+matomo_ignorecookie will be a third party cookie.
+This cookie does not contain personal information or any ID and the cookie value is the same for all visitors)

 Matomo by default does not use third party cookies but you can enable a third party